 Reconstructive Facial Plastic

-It is imperative to find a specialty facial plastic surgeon who is highly-skilled and experienced enough to repair and reconstruc features that are absent or deformed due to birth defects, craniofacial deformities, head and neck cancer resection, maxillofacial surgery, previous failed microvascular reconstructions, radiation therapy to the head and neck, and trauma.
+It is imperative to find a specialty facial plastic surgery clinic which is highly-skilled and experienced enough to repair and reconstruct features that are absent or deformed due to birth defects, craniofacial deformities, head and neck cancer resection, maxillofacial surgery, previous failed microvascular reconstructions, radiation therapy to the head and neck, and trauma.

-Dr. Monica Tadros is not only advanced with the most innovative techniques in the industry, but she is also sought after by individual’s who are looking to achieve optimal results with the necessary personalize pre and post-care.
+New York facial plastic surgeon Dr. Monica Tadros is not only advanced with the most innovative techniques in the industry, but she is also sought after by individuals who are looking to achieve optimal results with the necessary personalize pre and post-care.

 Reconstructive Facial Plastic